 - Seed Grants funding are for one year.

-- A one-year no cost extension is possible if requested at least 1 month in advance of the last day of funding.
+- A six month to one-year no cost extension is possible if requested at least 30 days in advance of the last day of funding.
 In justifying an extension the following information is necessary:

 - (1) an explanation of why the work was not performed in the time proposed,